-Economic development Board of Realtors Rural development Public Health and Safety Natural Resources/Environmental Protection Neighborhood Association/Revitalization Recreational Opportunities Public Services Cultural Resource Preservation Other (please list) Religious/Faith-based Describe any community project in which yo ou previously or currently participate: Briefly, describe your interest in serving on the committee: What specialized skill(s) or experience(s) w Are you willing and able to make a conscient committee a priority and participate as necessity. tious effort to give membership on this Are you willing to serve on any of the subcortime? ☐ Yes ☐ No mmittees that may require more of your Are you willing and able to define and evaluables? ☐ Yes ☐ No ate issues without expressing a personal I agree to abide by future by-laws and procedur It is my intention to familiarize myself to the du my obligation on this committee to the best of n impartiality, and faithful attendance.
-Applicant's Signature Date
+Economic development Board of Realtors Rural development Public Health and Safety Natural Resources/Environmental Protection Neighborhood Association/Revitalization Recreational Opportunities Public Services Cultural Resource Preservation Other (please list) Religious/Faith-based Describe any community project in which you p Briefly, describe your interest in serving on the e committee: What specialized skill(s) or experience(s) will show the special skill show the special ski us effort to give membership on this committee a priority and participate as necess - Are you willing to serve on any of the subcomm time? littees that may require more of your Are you willing and able to define and evaluate bias? e issues without expressing a personal I agree to abide by future by-laws and procedures It is my intention to familiarize myself to the dutie my obligation on this committee to the best of my impartiality, and faithful attendance. s and responsibilities necessary and to fulfill Applicant's Signature